jonathan-s/adaptive-background/readme.md

 A JavaScript script to analyze the dominant color of an image and apply it to the background of its parent element, with various customization options.

+This script is an adaption of [jquery.adaptive-backgrounds.js](https://github.com/briangonzalez/jquery.adaptive-backgrounds.js/) and removes the necessity of jquery.
+This script is purely using vanilla javascript.

 ### Installation

 Simply include the script in your HTML file: